 The University confers degrees three times a year:

-University honors are officially entered on the permanent record of students.
-To graduate with honors a student must have achieved a minimum grade point average of 3.25 for all courses completed at the University and must have earned a minimum of 60 semester credits at the University as an upper-class student.
+The university recognizes baccalaureate graduates who have attained exceptional scholastic distinction.
+To be eligible for such recognition a student must achieve a minimum grade point average of 3.250 for all courses completed at the university and must have earned a minimum of 60 credits from the University of Massachusetts Lowell.
 A total of nine (9) credits of departmental exam and/or courses graded "S" may be used toward the 60 credits needed to be considered for University Honors.
 Credits taken on a Pass/Fail basis may not be counted toward the 60 credit requirement.

 Three levels of distinction are noted at commencement:

 All UMass Lowell degree program students who successfully complete a degree on campus or online are invited to attend commencement.
 The deadline for students to apply for graduation and have their name appear in the commencement book is April 1st.
-Students who anticipate completing their programs in the Summer can submit the Declaration of Intent to Graduate (DIG) form up until August 1st, but their names will not appear in the commencement book.
+Undergraduate students who anticipate completing their programs in the Summer can submit the Declaration of Intent to Graduate (DIG) form up until August 1st, but their names will not appear in the commencement book.